danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - ~~Add a brief site description to About page~~
 - ~~Homepage metadata~~
 - ~~Fix punctuation replacement error.
 Getting `isn"t` instead of `isn't` etc. Fixed!
 Prettify was messing everything up - solution was to wrap punctuation in backticks.~~
+- ~~Conditional rendering of 'Newer posts' & ''Older posts' nav as when appropriate~~

 ### Helpful resources